 Certificate in Families and Disability

-This certificate is embedded in a Marriage and Family Therapy Program and will consist of three online courses that are available this summer!
 Each course is an 8-week class.
-MFT 551 and 553 will begin May 8th and end July 2nd.
-MFT 555 will begin July 3rd and end August 27th.
-These classes will be non-credit bearing BUT will provide 100 CEUs for mental health clinicians.
-In addition, the entire certificate costs $1200 and will enable learners to effectively treat families and individuals with a physical, intellectual, or developmental disability.
+MFT 551 and 553 will begin May 5th and end June 29th.
+MFT 555 will begin June 30th and end August 24th.
+These classes will be non-credit bearing BUT will provide 90 CEUs for mental health clinicians.
+If paid upfront, the certificate costs $1200.
+Learners can choose to pay per course at a rate of $500.
+Completing the entire certificate will enable learners to effectively and ethically treat families and individuals with a physical, intellectual, or developmental disability.

 - Describe common challenges, strengths, and growth areas of individuals and families with a disability.